Ensenada harbor scene with fishing boats moored at dock and Baja California mountains in background

 Depth Soundings

 My recommendation for Ensenada would depend on what calls to you.
 For wine enthusiasts, Valle de Guadalupe delivers an experience rivaling California wine country at a fraction of the cost — and with the added intrigue of exploring the oldest wine region in the Americas.
-The drive through high desert landscape, the farm-to-table restaurants, and the world-class wines make this worth the half-day commitment.
+The drive through high desert landscape, the farm-to-table restaurants, and the remarkable wines make this worth the half-day commitment.
 Yet the independent spirit that built these wineries resists the pretension that can plague other wine regions.

 For culinary adventurers, however, the downtown fish taco trail offers more immediate gratification.
 Skip the tourist restaurants near the pier and walk inland to find the vendors with lines of locals — those plastic tables and buzzing flies mark the spots where magic happens.
 The legendary rivalry between fish taco vendors adds competitive urgency to every bite.
 Though prices are higher than they once were, Ensenada's seafood still represents excellent value.